 So get some chips and have fun.

-Visitors of Resorts World New York City are welcome to enjoy this table game (and more) in its electronic version.
+Visitors of Resorts World New York City are welcome to enjoy a game of Roulette (and more) in its electronic version.
 Same level of excitement guaranteed!